Gateway Commercial Finance

 Being late on your business bills can impact your personal credit if your business and personal credit are intertwined.
 Too few business owners take the appropriate steps to separate their personal and business credit when they launch their company.
 Many business owners have used personal credit to obtain financing.
 While that is understandable, it can create problems down the road if your business runs into financial trouble.

 If your business and personal credit intermingled, your business financial decisions will impact your personal credit.
-That could affect your ability to get a loan or could negatively impact the interest of any loan that you are able to receive.
+That could affect your ability to get a loan or negatively impact the interest on any loan you receive.

 Not separating your business from your personal credit is a mistake for two reasons.
-First, using personal credit to finance business doesn’t allow your business the opportunity to build a credit history, which is necessary to access credit in the business’s name in the future.
+First, using personal credit to finance a company doesn’t allow your business the opportunity to build a credit history, which is necessary to access credit in the business’s name in the future.

 More importantly, though, using your personal credit for the business puts your personal assets at risk.
-If the business should fail, creditors will be able to pursue all of your personal assets to satisfy debts.
+If the company fails, creditors can pursue all your personal assets to satisfy debts.

 How to separate your business credit from your personal credit score?